densh/densh.github.com/quasiquotes.md

 #### Type Projection {:#type-projection}

-Type projection is fundamental way to select types as members of other types:
+Type projection is a fundamental way to select types as members of other types:

     scala> val proj = tq"Foo#Bar"
     proj: universe.SelectFromTypeTree = Foo#Bar